Overview of Best Size for WordPress Images

 Size of Featured Image in WordPress

 The suggested size of featured image in WordPress is predominantly 1200×628.
 I have seen a small amount of articles that have stated 1200×630 and a few more that have said 1200×675.
 For the most successfully referenced sites respected in various industries, 1200×628 has been settled.
+However, I focus on the current trending migration to the 16:9 size, which is for wider screens.

 WordPress Image Size Full